top of page

 Cons

-• Styrofoam’s impact on the environment is extensive.
-While many believe it’s biodegradable or recyclable, Styrofoam is far from eco-friendly.
+• EPS’s impact on the environment is extensive.
+While many believe it’s biodegradable or recyclable, EPS is far from eco-friendly.
 It may break down in high temperatures, but it pollutes our earth with alarming volumes of microplastics, affecting animals and humans alike.

-• To make matters worse, Styrofoam is made from nonrenewable fossil fuels and synthetic chemicals, all of which contribute to pollution.
+• To make matters worse, EPS is made from nonrenewable fossil fuels and synthetic chemicals, all of which contribute to pollution.

 1. Cruz Foam